Francis of Assisi: Reorganization of the Franciscan Order

-On 29 September 1220, Francis handed over the governance of the order to Brother Peter Catani at the Porziuncola, but Peter died only five months later.

 Brother Peter was succeeded by Brother Elias as Vicar of Francis.
 Two years later, Francis modified the "First Rule", creating the "Second Rule" or "Rule With a Bull", which was approved by Pope Honorius III on 29 November 1223.
 As the order's official rule, it called on the friars "to observe the Holy Gospel of our Lord Jesus Christ, living in obedience without anything of our own and in chastity".
-In addition, it set regulations for discipline, preaching, and entering the order.
+In addition, it set regulations for discipline, preaching and entering the order.
 Once the rule was endorsed by the pope, Francis withdrew increasingly from external affairs.
-During 1221 and 1222, he crossed Italy, first as far south as Catania in Sicily and afterward as far north as Bologna.
+In 1221 and 1222, he crossed Italy, first as far south as Catania in Sicily and afterwards as far north as Bologna.

-Stigmata, final days, and sainthood
+Stigmata, final days and sainthood

-While he was praying on the mountain of Verna, during a forty-day fast in preparation for Michaelmas (29 September), Francis is said to have had a vision on or about 13 September 1224, the Feast of the Exaltation of the Cross, as a result of which he received the stigmata.
+While Francis was praying on the mountain of Verna, during a 40-day fast in preparation for Michaelmas (29 September), he is said to have had a vision on 17 September 1224, three days after the feast of the Exaltation of the Cross, as a result of which Francis received the stigmata.
 Brother Leo, who had been with Francis at the time, left a clear and simple account of the event, the first definite account of the phenomenon of stigmata.
 "Suddenly he saw a vision of a seraph, a six-winged angel on a cross.
 This angel gave him the gift of the five wounds of Christ."
 Suffering from these stigmata and from trachoma, Francis received care in several cities (Siena, Cortona, Nocera) to no avail.
+He began to go blind and the bishop of Ostia ordered that his eyes be operated on which meant cauterizing the eyes with hot irons.
+Francis claims to have felt nothing at all when this was done.
 In the end, he was brought back to a hut next to the Porziuncola.
-Here he spent his last days dictating his spiritual testament.
-He died on the evening of Saturday, 3 October 1226, singing Psalm 141, "Voce mea ad Dominum".
+Here, Francis spent his last days dictating his spiritual testament.
+Francis died on the evening of Saturday, 3 October 1226, singing Psalm 141, "Voce mea ad Dominum".

-On 16 July 1228, he was declared a saint by Pope Gregory IX (the former cardinal Ugolino di Conti, a friend of Francis and Cardinal Protector of the Order).
+On 16 July 1228, Francis was declared a saint by Pope Gregory IX (the former cardinal Ugolino di Conti, a friend of Francis and Cardinal Protector of the Order).
 The next day, the pope laid the foundation stone for the Basilica of St. Francis in Assisi.
-Francis was buried on 25 May 1230, under the Lower Basilica, but his tomb was soon hidden on orders of Brother Elias, in order to protect it from Saracen invaders.
-His burial place remained unknown until it was rediscovered in 1818.
-Pasquale Belli then constructed for the remains a crypt in the Lower Basilica.
+Francis was buried on 25 May 1230, under the Lower Basilica, but his tomb was soon hidden on orders of Brother Elias to protect it from Saracen invaders.
+Francis' burial place remained unknown until it was rediscovered in 1818.
+Pasquale Belli then constructed a crypt for the remains in the Lower Basilica.
 It was refashioned between 1927 and 1930 into its present form by Ugo Tarchi.
-In 1978, the remains of Francis were examined and confirmed by a commission of scholars appointed by Pope Paul VI, and put into a glass urn in the ancient stone tomb.
+In 1978, the remains of Francis were examined and confirmed by a commission of scholars appointed by Pope Paul VI and put into a glass urn in the ancient stone tomb.

+In 1935, Dr. Edward Frederick Hartung concluded that Francis contracted trachoma while in Egypt and died of quartan malaria.
+This data was published in the Annals of Medical History.